-6e Encourage the enjoyment and purchase of local arts and crafts
+▶ 6e Encourage the enjoyment and purchase of local arts and crafts

 The creative sector in the Cairngorms has seen significant growth in recent years and arts and crafts are becoming more accessible to view and to buy.
 There is an increasing number of galleries in the area.
 It is important that all opportunities are fully covered in visitor information and that in turn the workshops, galleries and other venues provide a good level of visitor experience with high standards and clear reliable opening times.
+Further art and craft based businesses should be encouraged.